ncoghlan/misc/notes/python3/questions_and_answers.rst

 of Python 3.4 next year, the obvious answer *should* become "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
-Possible compelling reasons include "I am teaching the course to maintainers of an existing Python 2 code base" and "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (although that last is also changing on the *vendor*
+Possible compelling reasons include "I am teaching the course to maintainers of an existing Python 2 code base", "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (although that last is also changing on the *vendor*